Interviewing the Heart

 Once upon a time the Classified section of newspapers was where most job seekers found employment.
 That's how I found out a major department store was looking for sales people.
 I wasn't yet 18 and hadn't worked a real job yet, but working for a blinging business doing respectable work I could proudly to add to a resume caught my attention instantly.

-I got all cleaned up, pulled my hair back in a ponytail, squeezed into a pair of Sasson jeans and strutted into the store wearing a bad pair of South Street heels.
+I got all cleaned up, pulled my hair back in a ponytail, squeezed into a pair of Sasson jeans and strutted into the store wearing a bad pair of South Street kicks.
 I looked good if I must say so myself, until l got to looking around at men dressed in suits and ties, and women... like the one who pointed me to the HR department... wearing the tailored dresses, pearls, and Maybelline from forehead to chin.

 I made it up the escalator but my confidence was shot.
 By the time I approached the woman sitting behind the sole and only desk in the HR office, reminding me a lot of Diahann Carroll, I knew I read that classified Ad wrong.
 "Can I help you," Diahann Carroll's look-a-like sort of snapped.